Nayak: The Real Hero: Cast

-Ahmed Khan and Sushmita Sen made special appearances in the song "Shakalaka Baby".
+The uncredited roles include Sushmita Sen and Ahmed Khan, who made special appearances in the song "Shakalaka Baby" and Boys Rajan who plays a member of the Desh Seva political party.

 Production

 Nayak: The Real Hero serves as a remake of S. Shankar's 1999 Tamil-language film Mudhalvan, and was the director's first venture in Bollywood.
 The debut, announced in June 2000, was produced by A. M. Rathnam under the banner of Sri Surya Movies (his second Hindi film after that of Tejasvini, released in 1994), and addressed the issue of corruption in India.
 According to Shankar, he was motivated to remake Mudhalvan in Hindi because of its subject and did several changes to the original story.
 In an interview with Filmfare in August 2001, he said that he believed that the topic is well known among Indian people.
 Anurag Kashyap wrote the dialogue.

 The role of Shivaji was originally going to be played by Aamir Khan, but Shankar did not cast him, explaining, "... the two of us faced a huge communication gap.
 His views about [Mudhalvan] didn't match mine."
 The next actor suggested was Shah Rukh Khan.
 However, he did not want to play the role after portraying a television presenter in his home production, Phir Bhi Dil Hai Hindustani (2000).
 Shankar's final choice was Anil Kapoor, although he was initially reluctant to choose him for the part but changed his mind after finding him more suitable than the previous actors, noting his discipline.
 When asked by the Deccan Herald about his character as well as his experience during the production of the film, Kapoor said that it was one of his career's finest roles and called it an honour to work with Shankar.
 To prepare for the role, Kapoor underwent physical training for six or seven months, and watched many talk shows hosted by Larry King, Prannoy Roy, Rajat Sharma, and Karan Thapar—later adopting their way of speaking.
-Nayak's character name was Rajinikanth's real life name—Shivaji Rao Gaekwad—because Shankar made the script for Mudhalvan with Rajinikanth in his mind.
+Nayak's character name was based on Rajinikanth's real life name—Shivaji Rao Gaekwad—because Shankar made the script for Mudhalvan with Rajinikanth in his mind.
+Kapoor also directed a scene featuring himself and Johnny Lever.